Paul McGregor (rugby league)

 McGregor played his club football for the Illawarra Steelers and the St. George Illawarra Dragons at the commencement of their joint venture in 1999.
 He remained with the club and was appointed interim coach following the sacking of Steve Price part-way through the 2014 NRL season.
 He played for the Country Origin, New South Wales and Australia at international level.

+McGregor was the assistant coach for the New South Wales Blues between 2021 and 2023.

 Background

 McGregor was born in Dapto, New South Wales, Australia.

 Playing career

 McGregor played five seasons of first grade at Dapto before being signed by the Steelers at age 23 in 1991.
 He made his first grade debut in round 1 against the Penrith Panthers at WIN Stadium on 17 March.

 McGregor represented the NSW Blues in fourteen State of Origin games between 1992 and 1998.
-He added a touch of class to the Blues backline in the 1990s with his trademark step and wonderful offloads.
 He was a powerful runner of the football out wide and provided a great combination with his club teammate, Blues winger Rod Wishart.

 Paul McGregor made his Test debut for Australia from the bench in a one-off Test against France on 6 July 1994, scoring a try in the Kangaroos record 58–0 win at the Parramatta Stadium in Sydney.
 At the end of the 1994 NSWRL season, he was selected to the 1994 Kangaroo tour, though his tour came to a premature end with a hamstring injury suffered in the Kangaroos 80–2 win over the Sheffield Eagles.

 He was Man of the Match in Game II of the 1997 State of Origin series.

 He had played 124 games with the Steelers club from 1991 to 1998, scoring 44 tries.
 He was a part of the Steelers 1992 Tooheys Challenge winning side that defeated the Brisbane Broncos.

 McGregor was the foundation captain of the St. George Illawarra joint venture from 1999, leading the team into the 1999 NRL Grand Final against the Melbourne Storm.
 He spent time on the sidelines with injury that year and following a shoulder reconstruction he did not play during the entire 2000 NRL season.
 McGregor returned to the club in 2001 on an incentive based contract and retired at the end of the season, having played 34 games with the joint venture club.